rachel-barato/pokedex/README.md

-# pokedex
+# Pokédex
-Training pokedex with Spring Boot, JPA, and MySQL
+Training project of a Pokédex with Spring Boot, JPA, and MySQL.

+## Swagger
+Swagger is available at http://localhost:8080/pokedex/swagger-ui.html/